jridgewell/minionette/docs/minionette.collectionview.md

 `Minionette.CollectionView` is an optimized `Minionette.View` for your Backbone collections.
-It quickly handles rendering using a DocumentFragment, ensuring at most two content reflows.
+It quickly handles rendering using a DocumentFragment, ensuring at most three content reflows.
 The most important feature of `CollectionView` is the `#ModelView` property, from which all models will have a view instantiated from.
 Additionally, `CollectionView` handles memory management for you: calling `#remove()`